 First Reconciliation and Holy Communion

-The programme is aimed at those in the local catholic community and involves parents or caregivers taking responsibility for teaching their children.
+The preparation programme is aimed at those in the local catholic community and involves parents or caregivers taking responsibility for teaching their children the faith.

-Prayer in the home with your child and attendance at Mass each Sunday are very important parts of sacramental preparation.
+Prayer both in the home with your child and attendance at Mass in the Parish each Sunday are important parts of the sacramental preparation.